tolauwae/ars-factum/alchemy/poison.md

 *40% befuddling, 30% corrupting, 20% restorative, 10% venomous*

+### Sylvan Biomes

+The Feywild is full of strange and dangerous ingredients that can be used in many poisons.
+But even closer to home in the woodlands, jungles and hills of the Material Realm, adventurers can find many resources to brew and mix their poisons.
+The following is a list of unique components found in these biomes.

+**Blueleaf Roots.** Corrupting and restorative, uncommon component.
+The tree resembled a large maple with strange, gleaming blue leafs and many points.
+They actually glowed with a faint, blue light.
+The roots of the tree are a common ingredient in many potions.

+**Daggerthorn Acorns.** Restorative, rare component, rare component.
+The daggerthorn is a small rare tree with small spikey leaves which only grows in the shade of larger deciduous trees.

+**Flower of the Dawn.** Restorative, very rare component, rare component.
+This rare flower can only be found in the Feywild.
+It emits a fragrance that instantly awakens a sleeping creature, even one in an enchanted slumber.

+**Hag’s Milk.** Befuddling and corrupting, rare component.
+A preciously guarded secret, outsiders call this potion derisively Hag's Milk.
+Nobody knows how hags create it or what for, but alchemists have learned how to use it to create powerful poisons.

+**Lovers’ Sleep.** Befuddling and restorative, rare component.
+This flower is said to grow wherever lovers sleep in each others arms.
+True or not, the flower is a powerful ingredient for potions.

+**Mandrake Roots.** Befuddling and restorative, very rare component.
+When the root is dug up, it screams and kills all who hear it.

+**Mule Pollen.** Corrupting and venomous, common component.
+A daisy-type yellow flower, folklore has it that the pollen drives rodents into a frenzy.

+**Razorvine.** Any type, uncommon component.
+Razorvine is a twinning climber which can grow at tremendous speeds, but wilts entirely the moment it is touched by moonlight.

+**Nararoot.** Corrupting and venomous, common component.
+Woody black tuber, which is often used to brew a sweet tea that suppresses female fertility.
+Brewed wrongly, it can be very poisonous.

+**Roots of the Star-indigo Flower.** Befuddling, corrupting and poisonous, uncommon component.
+This plant grows only in the wild fields of the Feywild.
+In daylight, its flowers are not much different from ordinary wildflowers, but they glow faintly at dusk, and at night as brightly as the stars.
+Its pedddles are used to make glowing dyes and inks, but its roots are highly versatile component for poisons.

+**Unicorn Blood.** Restorative, rare component.
+The blood of a unicorn contains some of its amazing healing powers.
+Consuming an antidotes brewed with the blood, also immediately restores
+2d4 hitpoints.

+**Wolfsbane.** Befuddling and restorative, very rare component.
+When the root is dug up, it screams and kills all who hear it.

 <span class="tbheader">Sylvan Biome: Generic Components</span>
 | d20 | Components                | Refinement | Rarity    | Type        |
 |-----|---------------------------|------------|-----------|-------------|